Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 Think of it this way:

-Note: This distinction is a big deal, affecting how you detect, mitigate, and prevent both types of attacks.
+This distinction is a crucial one, affecting how you detect, mitigate, and prevent both types of attacks.

 As we explained in our article “What Is Phishing?,” the term “phishing” can mean two things: